ZeeshanAmjad0495/tracklance/README.md

-### TrackLance - CLI Task Tracker
+### tsx tracklance.ts - CLI Task Tracker

-TrackLance is a command-line tool for managing tasks.
+tsx tracklance.ts is a command-line tool for managing tasks.
 It allows you to add, update, delete, and track the status of your tasks efficiently.

 📌 **Project URL:** [Task Tracker Roadmap](https://roadmap.sh/projects/task-tracker)